DAY 94 Dashboard

 Both sides claimed victory.
 Iran: "Nearly all war objectives achieved."
 Trump: "We have met and exceeded all military objectives."
 Trump at UFC: "It doesn't matter.
 From the standpoint of America, we win."

 OPERATION ETERNAL DARKNESS: Hours after the ceasefire, Israel launched its largest strike of the war on Lebanon — 100+ targets in 10 minutes, 50 jets, 160 munitions.
-400+ killed in Lebanon since ceasefire announced.
-Death toll now past 2,000.
+500+ killed in Lebanon since ceasefire announced; 380+ since Apr 16 truce alone.
+Death toll now past 2,850.
 Netanyahu: "the ceasefire does not include Lebanon."
 Vance: "legitimate misunderstanding."

 HORMUZ STILL BLOCKED: Iran re-closed the strait after Lebanon strikes.
 2,000+ ships stranded. $1M+ tolls per ship.
 CENTCOM now actively clearing Iranian mines.
 ADNOC CEO: "The Strait of Hormuz is not open."
 Ship traffic at a trickle — 5-7/day vs pre-war 138.